 Competitors of DEXTENZA

-Icon Biosciences, Inc. received FDA approval of DEXYCU in February 2018.
-DEXYCU is an injection of dexamethasone into the anterior chamber of the eye to treat inflammation associated with cataract surgery.
+Icon Biosciences, Inc. is conducting Phase 3 clinical development of IBI-10090, a biodegradable therapeutic for injection of dexamethasone into the anterior chamber of the eye to treat inflammation associated with cataract surgery.

 Competitors of OTX-TP